“Hello, Anxiety — my old friend!”

 can be harder to cope with because it is ongoing worry, and it can be harder to pinpoint the precipitating factors.

-Whether we are dealing with fear or anxiety, we can use Dialectical Behavior Therapy (DBT) to manage our emotions and tolerate distress
+Whether we are dealing with fear or anxiety, we can use tools from Dialectical Behavior Therapy (DBT) to help us manage our emotions and tolerate distress

 DBT offers us the following tools to manage anxiety:

-- Second, work to decrease the amount of unwanted emotions.
+- Second, we can work to decrease the amount of unwanted emotions that we have.
 Ask yourself questions like, “What part of this fear or anxiety is unwarranted or unnecessary?
 How much do I know about the situation at hand?
 Is this a realistic fear or am I imagining things?
 Am I predicting the worst outcome?”